Articles

 -

-Most dogs need to have their nails trimmed approximately once monthly.
-Dogs that are frequently walked on pavement or concrete may be able to go a bit longer between nail trims, because walking on a hard, rough surface can help file the nail.
-Dogs that are inactive or do not spend any time on hard surfaces may even need nail trims a bit more frequently, such as every three weeks.
+Most dogs need to have their nails trimmed approximately once a month.
+Dogs that are frequently walked on pavement or concrete may be able to go longer between nail trims.
+Dogs that are inactive or do not spend any time on hard surfaces may even need nail trims a bit more frequently.
+This article gives advice on how to safely trim your dog’s nails at home.

 -